teymour-aldridge/shorthair/README.md

 - [ ] Model-based test for the application, along the lines of [this excellent article](https://concerningquality.com/model-based-testing/)
 - [ ] Many updates to the spar generator draw algorithm are needed.
-- [ ] reg - a registration system inspired by the "DoxBot".
-Tabbycat features an API which allows programatic importing of participant data.
-However, this is currently only used by a few people using software packages that are not widely distributed.
 - [ ] High-quality adjudicator allocation, a lá
       [Adjumo](https://czlee.nz/debating/adjumo.pdf), intended to automatically
       allocate adjudicators for large tournaments according to any set of